 Parental and/or Guardian Notification

 According to FERPA, the University may disclose to the parents of a "dependent student" personally identifiable information from education records without the consent of the student.
-A "dependent student" as defined by Section 152 of the Internal Revenue Code of 1986 is a person who has attended an educational institution full-time for any five (5) calendar months of a tax year and who was provided more than one-half of his/her support as claimed by his/her parent(s) on their income tax statement.
+A "dependent student" as defined by Section 152 of the Internal Revenue Code of 1986 is a person who has attended an educational institution full-time for any five (5) calendar months of a tax year and who was provided more than one-half of their support as claimed by their parent(s) on their income tax statement.

 A student is not a dependent student if he or she: